-All interferences between carrier and sidebrands are cancelled irrespective of several frequency elements in the spectrum.
-Even so, a phase sift is imposed between sidebands and carrier by an atomic or molecular transition because of its different refractive index on the blue and red side of the line.
+All interferences between carrier and sidebands are canceled irrespective of several frequency elements in the spectrum.
+Even so, a phase shift is imposed between sidebands and carrier by an atomic or molecular transition because of its different refractive index on the blue and red side of the line.
 This causes a beat note and interferences at the modulation frequency f0.

 The comparison of the photodetector signal and the local oscillator (f0) at the right relative phase can generate the FM signal (i.e. the dispersive line-shape), which can be utilized as a locking signal for frequency stabilization of lasers.
 Generally, a modulation frequency f0 selected is well outside the laser noise and natural linewidth.
 The practical limitation is typically the functional bandwidth of the photodetector and RF circuit.
 The typical range of modulation frequencies is 10-100MHz.